2019 MEMBER INFORMATION

 What to do when you arrive:

-Upon arrival, if you are staying on campus or have on campus parking you should check-in at Annapolis Hall where you will receive the keys to your residence.
-You will also receive a parking permit for your car, if you purchased one in advance.
+Upon arrival, if you are staying on campus or have on campus parking you should check-in at Annapolis Hall where you will receive the keys to your residence and / or parking pass.
+You will receive a parking permit for your car if you purchased one in advance.
 After this, proceed to the NOI Help Desk in The Clarice Smith Performing Arts Center.
 It is important to arrive on campus by 3PM so that you have time to complete all of the required check-in activities.
 If you are staying off campus and have not purchased campus parking, please proceed directly to The Clarice and visit our help desk.

 Here are the locations that are important during your stay at NOI:

 Annapolis Hall (Residence Hall Headquarters): Building #008

 Stamp Student Union (food court and bookstore): Building #163

 What is the housing situation while I'm at NOI?

 There are two options for housing during the duration of NOI.
 You can elect to arrange your own off-campus housing or you can choose one of the housing options below for the indicated costs.

 - Double-Occupancy Room (With shared kitchen in suite) $1595.00

 - Single-Occupancy Room (With shared kitchen in suite) $1940.00

 All rooms are located on the University of Maryland campus in an air-conditioned dormitory.